-Christmas Doesn’t really get going until the week after Thanksgiving (22nd -25th Nov 2018) at the end of November.
-Once the Macy’s Parade has done, the shops will start gearing up their Christmas displays and the Rockefeller Tree is scheduled to light up just a couple of days after Thanksgiving.
+Christmas in NYC doesn’t really get going until the week after Thanksgiving (27th -31st Nov 2021) at the end of November.
+Once the Macy’s Parade is done, the shops will start gearing up their Christmas displays and the Rockefeller Tree is scheduled to light up just a couple of days after Thanksgiving.
 By the week after everything will be in full-on Christmas mode.

 Thanks to endless Films and TV shows Christmas in NYC has taken on near Mythical Status, and unlike many things that receive so much hype and attention, Christmas in New York really can live up to its billing.
 A true New York Winter Fairy tale can be yours!
 Just don’t expect to be alone…at any point!

 Wrap Up Warm!